Over-the-Air (OTA) Updates

 FireFly Controller supports OTA updates for both the firmware and LittleFS (ui partition).
 Data stored on the config partition is never updatable over OTA.

 While the device is performing any type of OTA update, the OLED display will indicate the percentage complete.
-Additionally, events will be written to the Event Log.
+Additionally, events will be written to the Event Log and live download progress is published to the MQTT update state topic.

 By default, updates are checked once every 86,400 seconds (daily) at approximately the time the device was originally booted, although the frequency can be overridden with the FIRMWARE_CHECK_SECONDS parameter if you compile the code yourself.